xdissent/dependable/README.md

 ## Register a dependency out-of-order

-`wanted` depends on a `legalStatus`, which hasn't been registered yet.
+`song` depends on a `legalStatus`, which hasn't been registered yet.
 Dependable resolves dependencies lazily, so we can define this dependency
 after-the-fact: